Manny Parra: Mariachis de Guadalajara

 On March 11, 2021, Parra was loaned to the Mariachis de Guadalajara of the Mexican League, a new expansion team.
 In 8 relief appearances, Parra posted a 3.18 ERA and 5 strikeouts over 5.2 innings pitched.

 Leones de Yucatán (second stint)

 On July 19, 2021, Parra was returned to the Leones de Yucatán of the Mexican League.
+He made 6 appearances for Yucatán, registering a 1–1 record and 3.27 ERA with 5 strikeouts in 11.0 innings pitched.

+Parra retired from professional baseball in February 2022.